How to Use the sort Command in Linux

 Saving the sorted output in a file

-Linux shell allows us to redirect the output of any command to any non-standard display device such as printer or to a file.
-To redirect a command's output, the following syntax is used.
+By default, it displays output on the terminal.
+We have two choices to save the output in a file: the shell redirection and the -o option.
+Linux shell allows us to redirect the output of any command to any non-standard display device, such as a printer or a file.
+Use the following syntax to redirect a command's output.

 $first command > device or file name